shaiss/agapi/docs/content-studios-prd/09-executive-summary.md

 ## Current State Assessment

-The AI Labs feature in CircleTube is currently in early development stages.
+The AI Labs feature in Agapi is currently in early development stages.
 Initial implementation has begun, but several key components are missing, most notably the database schema definitions for labs and related entities.
 The user interface design is in place (as seen in the screenshot), but the backend functionality to support it is incomplete.

 ### Key Issues Identified